webdew-logo-new_v2-1

 • When you see a triangular shape, select three tracking points, and a red 'target' will appear to help you visualize the plane better.

-• Find tracking points that keep the red target parallel to the plane to which you're tracking.
+• Find tracking points that keep the red target parallel to the plane you're tracking.

 • To set the plane, left-click the triangle that lines up best for your surface.

-• Once you move your arrow around the video, the picker will get disabled, and therefore the red 'target' will stop moving.
+• Once you move your arrow around the video, the picker will get disabled; therefore, the red ‘target' will stop moving.

 Step 3: Add text